Conduitry/defiler/API.md

 ### `origFiles`

-A map of relative paths -> `File` instances for the original physical files.
+A map of (original) relative paths to `File` instances for the original physical files.

 ### `files`

-A map of (original) relative paths -> `File` instances for the transformed files.
+A map of original relative paths to `File` instances for the transformed files.

 ### `origPaths`